-Since most students’ time is at a premium, you need to focus your DELE / SIELE / OPI exam preparation.
-Hitting the bull’s-eye (whether for the DELE, or for its online twin the SIELE or the American OPI) depends a lot on having a proper STUDY PLAN.
-Approaching these exams in a similar way to how you would learn for a school or college exam, simply won’t do – because they test for very different things: school or college test your abstract academic knowledge, where-as these exams are all about the four communicative skills – about what you can actually DO.
+Since most students’ time is at a premium, you need to FOCUS your DELE / SIELE / OPI exam preparation.
+Hitting the bull’s-eye (whether for the DELE, or for its online twin the SIELE or the American OPI) therefore depends a lot on having a proper STUDY PLAN.
+Approaching these exams in a similar way to how you would learn for a school or college exam, simply won’t do – because they test for very different things: school or college test your abstract academic knowledge, where-as these exams are all about the four communicative competency skills – about your actual “CAN DO” ability.

 WHAT DO YOU NEED FOR PLANNING: